Oregon Marijuana Possession Laws

 Where to Buy Legal Weed in Oregon

-You have to be 21 years old and above to buy weed in Oregon.
-As such, adults within the legal age should carry a state-issued identification card that shows their age and state of residence.
-Minors in need of medical marijuana can only buy weed with the help of their registered caregivers.
+You have to be 21 years or older to buy weed for recreational use in Oregon.
+To buy medical cannabis in the state, you have to be at least 18 years old.
+Minors in need of medical marijuana can only buy weed with the help of their registered adult caregivers.

 How Much Weed Can You Carry in Oregon?